xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 Documentation is common for PlanNXT, CastNXT and EventNXT:

-We would suggest you to go through following sections (very important) in documentation:
+We would suggest you to go through following sections (very important) in documentation of NEW APP:

         - Section 1: Summary (EventNXT)